divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 - `collateralAmount` is smaller than `1e6`
 - `collateralAmount` exceeds `capacity`
 - Collateral token has more than 18 or less than 6 decimals
-- Either `longRecipient` or `shortRecipient` are equal to the zero address (throws inside the ERC20 token as mint to the zero address is disabled).
+- Either `longRecipient` or `shortRecipient` are equal to the zero address (throws inside the ERC20 token as mint to the zero address is disabled)
+- The actual collateral amount transferred to DIVA Protocol is less than indicated in the input parameters.
+This is the case for ERC20 tokens that implement a fee on transfers.

 **Comments**